Friday-seminar/.github/profile/README.md

 Apresentamos os fundamentos da teoria da informação: em uma primeira palestra trataremos da informação de Shannon, em uma segunda palestra da geometria da informação de Fisher.
 A teoria da informação tem aplicações importantes em áreas como as telecomunicações e a estatística paramétrica.
 As palestras serão acessíveis aos alunos de graduação (um conhecimento basico da geometria de superfícies no espaço Euclidiano seria conveniente para a segunda palestra..)

+### May 24 -- **John Alexander Cruz Morales** -- Revisiting mirror maps: model theory, arithmetic and geometry.

+In this talk I will discuss some speculative ideas (work in progress) about the study of mirror maps for Calabi-Yau hypersurfaces from the perspective of model theory (a branch of mathematical logic).
+I will propose that some of the arithmetic and geometric properties of those mirror maps can be understood from purely model theoretic concepts like categoricity.
+The case of elliptic curves will be discussed in detail since it is the motivation of my proposal.
+No knowledge of model theory will be assumed so I will introduce the notions needed for the talk.

 ### TBA -- Lucas Branco -- Gaiotto Lagrangians

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

-### TBA -- Sergey Galkin -- information geometry and geometric quantum mechanics, toric Kähler manifolds versus dually flat Hessian statistical manifolds
+### TBA -- Sergey Galkin -- SYZ, information geometry and geometric quantum mechanics, toric Kähler manifolds versus dually flat Hessian statistical manifolds

-After Sasaki, Dombrowski, Cheng-Yau, Delzant, Guillemin, Abreu, Molitor.
-In particular Molitor's torification, based on Dombrowski's complex structures, Sasaki Kähler metrics, generalization of Delzant theoremn about toric symplectic manifolds, and relation between information geometry and geometric quantum mechanics.